It Ain't Half Hot Mum: Concert party

-"Atlas" Mackintosh performs the strong man act in the show, which involves tearing telephone directories in half.
+"Atlas" Mackintosh (nicknamed after the bodybuilder Charles Atlas) performs the strong man act in the show, which involves tearing telephone directories in half.
 He is rather short-tempered, especially when Beaumont calls him a "great, big, butch, hairy haggis".
 He is very masculine, and is a bit of a contradiction to what Beaumont thinks is right for the concert party.
 Nevertheless, Mackintosh always tries his best and copes with what is given to him.